 \subsection{Hyperparameters for N-BEATS(-S) networks}

-Table~\ref{TAB:HYPERPARAMETERS} provides an overview of the hyperparameter values used for training the N-BEATS(-S) networks, which are the tuned values reported in \citet{vanbelle2023}.
+Table~\ref{TAB:HYPERPARAMETERS} provides an overview of the hyperparameter values used for training all N-BEATS(-S) networks, which are the tuned values reported in \citet{vanbelle2023}.
+For all N-BEATS(-S) variants in this study, only the additional hyperparameters, including the learning rate and the number of learning iterations, are tuned, while the other hyperparameters are set to the values listed in Table~\ref{TAB:HYPERPARAMETERS}.
+Table~\ref{tab:combined_hyperparameters} provides an overview of the selected values for the additional hyperparameters.

-For all N-BEATS-S networks optimized using DLW methods in this study, only the additional hyperparameters (if any), the learning rate, and the number of learning iterations are tuned, while the other hyperparameters are set to the values listed in Table~\ref{TAB:HYPERPARAMETERS}.
-The learning rate is retuned because some methods exhibit unstable training curves with the values reported in Table~\ref{TAB:HYPERPARAMETERS}.
+The learning rates are tuned because some methods exhibit unstable training curves with the values reported in \cite{vanbelle2023}.
 The number of iterations is also adjusted for two reasons: (i) a lower learning rate may require more iterations for the model to converge, and (ii) more advanced DLW methods might need additional iterations or data to achieve convergence.
-These hyperparameters are optimized using grid search and selected based on the minimum validation sMAPE (for converged validation losses) from a single run.
-The validation sMAPE is calculated on a holdout set comprising the 18 observations immediately preceding the first data point in the test set for each time series.
+These hyperparameters are optimized using grid search and selected based on the minimum validation RMSSE (for converged validation losses) from a single run.
+The validation RMSSE is calculated on a holdout set comprising the 18 observations immediately preceding the first data point in the test set for each time series.
 The rolling origin evaluation procedure used for the test set results is also applied to obtain validation set results.
-An overview of the selected hyperparameter values is provided in Table~\ref{tab:combined_hyperparameters}.